13 Fascinating Facts About Nina Simone

 4. ...
 WITH DEGREES TO PROVE IT.

-Simone—who preferred to be called “doctor Nina Simone”—was awarded two other honorary degrees from the University of Massachusetts Amherst and Malcolm X College.
+Simone—who preferred to be called “doctor Nina Simone”—was also awarded two other honorary degrees, from the University of Massachusetts Amherst and Malcolm X College.

 5. HER CAREER WAS ROOTED IN ACTIVISM.

 At the age of 12, Simone refused to play at a church revival because her parents had to sit at the back of the hall.
-From then on, Simone used her art to take a stance.
-Many of her songs in the '60s, including “Mississippi Goddamn,” “Why (The King of Love Is Dead),” and “Young, Gifted and Black” addressed the rampant racial injustices of that era.
+From then on, Simone used her art to take a stand.
+Many of her songs in the '60s, including “Mississippi Goddamn,” “Why (The King of Love Is Dead),” and “Young, Gifted and Black,” addressed the rampant racial injustices of that era.

 6. ONE OF HER MOST FAMOUS SONGS WAS BANNED.

 “Mississippi Goddam,” her 1964 anthem, only took her 20 minutes to an hour to write, according to legend—but it made an impact that still stands the test of time.
 When she wrote it, Simone had been fed up with the country’s racial unrest.
 Medger Evers, a Mississippi-born civil rights activist, was assassinated in his home state in 1963.
 That same year, the Ku Klux Klan bombed a Birmingham Baptist church and as a result, four young black girls were killed.
 Simone took to her notebook and piano to express her sentiments.

 “Alabama's gotten me so upset/Tennessee made me lose my rest/And everybody knows about Mississippi Goddam,” she sang.